mikemadden42/made/README.md

 ----

-1. Install latest OS X / macOS from USB thumb drive.
+1. Install latest OS X / macOS from USB thumb drive or the Recovery Partition.

 2. Install updates from App Store.